knath2000/luminous-verses-api/memory-bank/activeContext.md

 - **Production Impact**: 90% faster loading times and 95% reduction in API calls achieved
 - **Enterprise Patterns**: Implemented monitoring, testing, and documentation for production readiness
 - **Scalability Foundation**: Architecture now supports high-traffic scenarios with efficient resource usage
+- **CORS Configuration**: Correct parameter order for `setCorsHeaders` is `(req, res)`.
+- **Prisma Client Casing**: The generated Prisma client uses lowercase for model properties (e.g., `prisma.userBookmark`).
+- **Cross-Project Debugging**: Systematic debugging across frontend and backend is crucial for integrated systems, especially when dealing with authentication and data flow.
+- **Stack Auth Integration**: JWT validation and user identification from Stack Auth tokens are successfully implemented at the API level.